stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

     ./gradlew service-runner:bootRun --args=--sep-server -PjvmArgs="-Dstellar.anchor.config=[path-to-yaml]"
     ```

 2. The file `.anchor/anchor-config.yaml` in the user's home directory.
-If the path of the `yaml` is not specified by the JVM options, the server will search for the `./anchor/anchor-config.yaml` file in the user's home directory.
+If the path of the `yaml` is not specified by the JVM options, the server searches for the `./anchor/anchor-config.yaml` file in the user's home directory.

 3. The system Environment Variable `STELLAR_ANCHOR_CONFIG`.
-If neither the JVM option nor the file `.anchor/anchor-config.yaml` is found, the server will search for the `STELLAR_ANCHOR_CONFIG`, whose default value is `"classpath:/anchor-config-defaults.yaml"`:
+If neither the JVM option nor the file `.anchor/anchor-config.yaml` is found, the server searches for the `STELLAR_ANCHOR_CONFIG`, whose default value is `"classpath:/anchor-config-defaults.yaml"`:

     ```shell
     STELLAR_ANCHOR_CONFIG=classpath:/anchor-config-defaults.yaml
     ./gradlew service-runner:bootRun --args=--sep-server
     ```

-If all of the above fail, the server will fail with an error.
+If all of the above fail, the server fails with an error.

 ### Environment variables